cntools/libsurvive/README.md

 }
 ```

-To make libsurvive calibrate and run with one basestations, `LighthouseCount` needs to be changed to `1`.
+To make libsurvive calibrate and run with one basestation, `lighthousecount` needs to be changed to `1`.

 It may be annoying to always require the controllers for calibration.
 To make libsurvive calibrate by using the HMD, `RequiredTrackersForCal` needs to be changed to the magic string `HMD`.
 The strings for the controllers are `WM0` and `WM1`, short for  "Watchman".
 Other possible values are `WW0` (Wired Watchman) for a controller directly connected with USB or `TR0` for a Vive tracker directly connected with USB (When connected wirelessly, the tracker uses the dongles, so uses `WM0` or `WM1`).